dpedu/pyircbot/docs/module_guide/_module_guide.rst

 .. code-block:: python

-        def echo(self, args, prefix, trailing):
+        def echo(self, event):

-The handler is passed the data sent by the irc server.
-What these are can vary, but the format is the same. ``args`` is the list of arguments the IRC server sent. ``prefix`` is the sender. ``trailing`` is arbitrary data associated with the event.
+The handler is passed and IRCEvent object containing the data sent by the irc server.
+The values of these are can vary, but the format is alwaysthe same.

+``event.args`` is the list of arguments the IRC server sent. ``event.prefix`` is the sender, parsed. ``trailing`` is arbitrary data associated with the event.
 In the case of PRIVMSG: args has one entry - the channel name or  nick the message was in/from.

-Prefix is a user's nick string, in the format of:
+Prefix is an ``UserPrefix`` object with the properties ``event.prefix.nick``, ``event.prefix.username``, ``event.prefix.hostname``, and the original unparsed prefix, ``event.prefix.str``.

+Prefix may also be a ``ServerPrefix`` object, if the hook is for an IRC method that interacts with the server directly, such as PING.
+It would have the properties ``event.prefix.hostname`` and ``event.prefix.str``.

-NickName!username@ip.
-Trailing is message content.
-Since the module describe above echos messages, let's do that:
+Since the module described above echos messages, let's do that:

 .. code-block:: python

-            self.bot.act_PRIVMSG(args[0], trailing)
+            self.bot.act_PRIVMSG(event.args[0], event.trailing)

 This sends a PRIVMSG to the originating channel or nick, with the same msg content that was received.